 Our trip begins in Yosemite National Park, California.
-We meet our guides and our backpacking companions at the Backpackers' Campground, located at the far end of The North Pines Campground in Yosemite Valley.
-Group members must arrive at camp by 4:30pm for our orientation, gear check, and distribution of group gear and food.
-At the orientation, our guides provide invaluable tips about proper pack fitting for the female physique and discuss various other gear necessities with women’s considerations in mind.
+We meet our guides and our backpacking companions in Yosemite Valley in the late afternoon for orientation and gear check.
+At the orientation, our guides provide invaluable tips about proper pack fitting for the female physique and discuss various other gear necessities with women's considerations in mind.
 After our gear check and review of the upcoming itinerary, we have an opportunity to relax and enjoy dinner together at camp.
 Please allow yourself plenty of time to get to the campground, as traffic may get congested in the valley during peak season.
 Dinner included.

 Today we enjoy breakfast before setting out on foot for our first backcountry campsite.
 We distribute group gear and food, review techniques for correctly packing a backpack, and discuss our route.
 Depending on our permitted route, we may start with either a park shuttle transfer to our trailhead (approximately one hour) or head directly to our trailhead from the valley floor.
 This is typically a full first day of backpacking, with time en route for lunch, a myriad of photo stops, and perhaps a dip in a mountain creek.
 Before dinner, our guides offer a primer on wilderness camping basics that covers such subjects as proper tent set-up in all conditions, sleeping comfort, fire building and backcountry bathroom etiquette.
 At dusk, look forward to camaraderie around the campfire as we watch for shooting stars overhead.
 All meals and snacks provided.

 Backpacking: 5 to 7 miles; elevation gain/loss 1,000 to 2,000' depending on our route.